 - Ensure all Weather Intelligence skips are selected, then click “next” to confirm your watering durations and finish creating your schedule.

-- You can confirm your selection in the Schedule tab.
+- You can confirm your selection in the Calendar tab.

 Selecting a Weather Station

 Rachio’s Weather Intelligence consists of different features that act as weather triggers to skip the watering schedule or adjust watering durations.
 The schedule creator enables all of these settings by default.
 You’ll want to choose your preferred weather station in order to get the most accurate Weather Intelligence for your location.
 You can read more on Weather Intelligence here.